njhofmann/njhofmann.github.io/_posts/2020-11-26-Some-Interesting-Tidbits-About-MTG-Cards.md

 | [Roiling Horror](https://scryfall.com/card/plc/79/roiling-horror) | 531 |
 | [Nalathni Dragon](https://scryfall.com/card/prm/35956/nalathni-dragon) | 515 |

-## Cards with the most subtypes?
+## Cards with the most subtypes

-Only really interesting entry here is that only one creature has four subtypes
+Only really interesting entry here is that only one creature has four subtypes.
+Ignorings subtypes granted by a card's text.

 | Card | Number of Types |
 | :--- | :--- |
 | [Seton's Scout](https://scryfall.com/card/tor/138/setons-scout) | 4 |

-## Cards with the longest name?
+## Cards with the longest name

 This does include spaces.